Lohitha45/pizza-sales-analysis/README.md

 XXL → XX-Large.</b>
   - Added a new column named <b>"order_day"</b> that represents the day of the week (e.g., Monday, Tuesday, etc.).
 ### SQL Queries for Data Analysis
 SQL queries were used to analyze pizza sales data, focusing on key performance indicators (KPIs) like total sales, top-selling pizzas, and sales trends by day and region.
 These queries helped address the problem statement and uncover valuable insights for optimizing sales strategies.
-For the complete list of SQL queries, click [here]().
+For the complete list of SQL queries, click here for : [ SQL_Queries_for Data_Analysis ](https://github.com/Lohitha45/pizza-sales-analysis/blob/main/PIZZA%20SALES%20SQL%20QUERIES.docx).
+### Process
-### Data Analysis
+1. SQL Queries for Data Analysis
+2. Data Cleaning and Processing
+3. Made sure data is consistent and clean with respect to data type, data format and values used.
+4. Created pivot tables according to the questions asked.
+5. Merge all pivot tables into one dashboard.
 ### Result and Findings
 ### Recomendations
 ### Limitations